Shivansh0203/CNN-catsVSdogs-/README.md

 # CNN-catsVSdogs-

+The goal of this project is to develop a Convolutional Neural Network (CNN) model that can classify images of cats and dogs.
+This is a classical deep learning project that introduces concepts of convolution, pooling, activation functions, and transfer learning.

 # Dataset Information

 The training archive contains 25,000 images of dogs and cats.
 Train your algorithm on these files and predict the labels